jackmorrison12/personal-site/content/projects/burst-my-bubble.md

     url: https://gitlab.doc.ic.ac.uk/BurstMyBubble
     icon: fab fa-gitlab
 highlights:
-  - highlight: Created a webapp using React, Python, Java, MongoDB andMicrosoft Azure
   - highlight: Tackled the problem of confirmation bias in the current consumption of news
+  - highlight: Built a webapp using React, Python, Java, MongoDB and Microsoft Azure
+  - highlight: Awarded second best WebApps project in our Undergraduate class

 ---

 <div class="intro">